trustoverip/ctwg-terminology-governance-guide/spec/design.md

 ## Terminology design aids

- “Why do we need to design terminology?
-Can’t we simply write our ideas down, look up some definitions and add them, or search for some explanatory texts if clear definitions lack in the heat of the writing process?"

- "We don’t have a problem, do we?
-Why all the fuzz and juggling all these terms and definitions about terms and definitions?
-It’s not getting better, is it?

  "Please let me just write my document and add some glossary items and we’re done.
 We skip all the academic hassle about *meaning, concepts, artefacts* and what have we.
-Let’s get work done!”
+Let’s get some work done!”

 ### Do not proceed if...

 Cliff hanger!
-First, do you recognize a few of the emotional remarks above (under "Terminology design aids")?
+First, do you recognize the emotional remarks above (under "Terminology design aids")?

 Why can't we give in?
 Simply skip the nerdy stuff?
 The reason is devastatingly basic: